TrueCar/gluestick/docs/configuration/Plugins.md

   };
 };
 ```
-The exported function is a factory for two groups of overwrites: `preOverwrites` and `postOverwrites`.
-This factory function accepts options that are defined in the plugins declaration file inside the project,
+The `postOverwrites` factory function accepts options that are defined in the plugins declaration file inside the project,
 by default `src/gluestick.plugins.js`.
 The second argument is an object with utilities provided by
 gluestick:
 - `logger` - logger instance